-GRDSN 172 - Dreamweaver (2 cr)
+GRDSN 175 - After Effects I (2 cr)

-This course offers a self-paced, competency-based introduction to Dreamweaver software for Macintosh computers.
-Through reference materials, tutorial exercises and projects, students use software tools and menu commands to create exciting web sites using HTML.
-Students also use design tools, and import and edit images and documents.
+This is an introductory course in After Effects software for Macintosh computers.
+Through reference materials, tutorial exercises and projects, students use software tools and menu commands to create animations that include sound and optimize motion graphics for film, video and the web.
+Students produce and apply behaviors to their animations, special effects and 3D layers.
+Students also use After Effects with applications such as Illustrator and Photoshop.
 (SFCC)

-GRDSN 173 - Flash II (2 cr)
+GRDSN 178 - After Effects II (2 cr)

-This is a self-paced competency-based course in Flash software for Macintosh computers.
-Through reference materials, tutorial exercises and projects, students use software tools and menu commands to create web animations that include sound and video.
-Students learn to apply behaviors to their animations.
-They also learn to use Flash with other applications such as Freehand, Photoshop and Fireworks.
+This is an intermediate course in Adobe After Effects software for Macintosh computers.
+Through reference materials, tutorial exercises and projects, students use software tools to create animations that include sound and optimize motion graphics for film, video and the web.
+Students produce and apply behaviors to their animations, special effects and 3D layers.
+Students also use After Effects with applications such as Illustrator and Photoshop.
 (SFCC)

-GRDSN 174 - Dreamweaver II (2 cr)
+GRDSN 179 - Experience Design I (2 cr)

-This is a self-paced competency-based course in Dreamweaver software for Macintosh computers.
-Through reference materials, tutorial exercises and projects, students use software tools and menu commands to create cascading style sheets, JavaScript behaviors and animations.
-Students learn to manage a live web site.
+This is an introductory course using current Adobe software for Macintosh computers.
+Through reference materials, tutorial exercises and projects, students use software tools to create vector based prototypes for web and mobile devices.
 (SFCC)

-GRDSN 175 - After Effects (2 cr)
+GRDSN 180 - Experience Design II (2 cr)